 Location: At Piazza di Trevi, between streets Via Poli and Via della Stamperia

 This might be the most famous art gallery in Rome.
 A great place to visit for all cultural travellers!

 It houses the majority of the Borghese Collection.
 This was once the collection of Cardinal Borghese and it mostly consists of paintings, antiquities and sculptures.
 Now, you can see it at the museum, constructed by Renaissance architect Flaminio Ponzio.
 Aside from the many art pieces, the Galleri Borghese is famous for its garden which is considered an attraction in itself.

-The main art pieces at the museum are various works of Caravaggio, the Baroque-styled painter who lived in Rome.
+The main art pieces at the museum are various works of Caravaggio, the Baroque-style painter who lived in Rome.
 Check out Boy With A Basket of Fruit or Sick Bacchus to get an impression of his intense style.
 Another famous painting at Galleri Borghese is Raphaels’ The Deposition.
 You can also see works by Rubens at the museum.